 The same strategy may apply to many development programs, where big changes may require a very different set of human capital, whereas incremental changes would only require small changes in human capital requirements

-Incremental searches for small improvements can be made in two ways.
+Incremental searches for small improvements in a predictive model can be made in two ways:

 - Testing the addition of new attributes, one at a time.
 This is now possible with EvalC3 by manually setting up the attributes of a design and then clicking on Find New Models and selecting “Find one additional attribute that gives best performance” This will enlarge the current model by one attribute.
 Repeating this process will expand the size of the current model by one attribute at a time

 - Testing the effects of the removal of existing attributes of the design, one at a time.
 This has to be done manually, in the Design menu.
 For small sized models this should not be too time consuming.
 It is in effect a form of Sensitivity Analysis

 For more on the idea of “the adjacent possible” see:

 Spaces of the possible: universal Darwinism and the wall between technological and biological innovation.
 Andreas Wagner, William Rosen.
 2014